IAmNotMahd/LaneDetector/README.md

 		c. "-w" to download the weigths file from S3

-		d. "-c" to clean up the custom code and replace with original SCNN files, reverting all changes made to SCNN install.sh copies custom scripts from the Backup folder into their correct directories
+install.sh copies custom scripts from the Backup folder into their correct directories

 3. Place images/videos to be tested on in the `LaneDetector/SCNN/data/` folder